Hidradenitis suppurativa: Predisposing factors

 Some cases have been found to result from mutations in the NCSTN, PSEN1, or PSENEN genes.
 The genes produce proteins that are all components of a complex called gamma- (γ-) secretase.
 This complex cuts apart (cleaves) many different proteins, which is a crucial step in several chemical signaling pathways.
 One of these pathways, known as notch signaling, is essential for the normal maturation and division of hair follicle cells and other types of skin cells.
 Notch signaling influences normal immune system function.
 Studies suggest mutations in the NCSTN, PSEN1, or PSENEN genes impair notch signaling in hair follicles.
 Although little is known about the mechanism, abnormal notch signaling appears to promote the development of nodules and lead to skin inflammation.
 In addition, the composition of the intestinal microflora and as a consequence dietary patterns appear to play a role.
-Although dysbiosis of the cutaneous microbiome apparent in HS is not observed, the concurrent existence of inflammatory gut and skin diseases has led to the hypothesis of a gut-skin axis in which gut microbiota is implicated.
+Although dysbiosis of the cutaneous microbiome, apparent in HS, is not observed, the concurrent presence of inflammatory gut and skin diseases has led to the hypothesis of a gut-skin axis in which gut microbiota is implicated.
 Indeed, analysis of bacterial taxa in fecal samples from HS patients supports the possibility of a role for intestinal microbial alterations in this chronic inflammatory skin disease.

+Hidradenitis suppurativa has also been discussed as a possible manifestation of some inborn errors of immunity.
+A 2026 review noted overlap between HS pathogenesis and monogenic disorders affecting epithelial–innate immune interactions, Th17 differentiation, neutrophil function, and inflammasome regulation, including STAT3-associated hyper-IgE syndrome, STAT1 gain-of-function disease, chronic granulomatous disease, and selected autoinflammatory syndromes.

 Precocious puberty is more common among children and adolescents with hidradenitis suppurativa (HS) compared to those without the condition, according to a recent case-control study.
 An analysis of the Explorys database revealed that pediatric patients with precocious puberty have double the risk of developing HS, even after adjusting for factors like demographic characteristics and body mass index (BMI).